jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 16 - motion of a particle along a straight line.md

 The proportionality constant $G$ is called the **gravitational constant**.
 We use the negative sign because the resultant force is downward towards the earth's surface, and here we're considering our positive direction to be upward.

+## Vertical Motion with no Air Resistance and Close to the Surface of the Earth

 If $y$ is relatively small compared to the radius of the earth, then we can accurately approximate (16.14) as:

 $$ \tag{16.15} F = -\frac{GMm}{R^2} $$